Kotlin/KEEP/proposals/KEEP-0367-context-parameters.md

 **§1.8** *(lambdas)*: If a lambda is assigned a function type with context parameters, those behave as if declared with `_` as its name.

-* They participate in context resolution but are only accessible through the `implicit` function (defined below).
+* They participate in context resolution but are only accessible through the `contextOf` function (defined below).

 ```kotlin
 fun <A> withConsoleLogger(block: context(Logger) () -> A) = ...